fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 (root, args) => persons.find(p => p.name === args.name)
 ```

-The second parameter, *args*, contains the parameters of the query.
+The second parameter, <code>args</code>, contains the parameters of the query.
-The resolver then returns from the array *persons* the person whose name is the same as the value of <i>args.name</i>.
+The resolver then returns from the array <code>persons</code> the person whose name is the same as the value of <i>args.name</i>.
-The resolver does not need the first parameter *root*.
+The resolver does not need the first parameter <code>root</code>.

 In fact, all resolver functions are given [four parameters](https://www.graphql-tools.com/docs/resolvers#resolver-function-signature).
 With JavaScript, the parameters don't have to be defined if they are not needed.
 We will be using the first and the third parameter of a resolver later in this part.